johnloy/esm-commonjs-interop-manual/README.md

   - For ESM-first Node application development, use Node gte v13, add `"type": "module"` to your root package.json, use a `.js` extension for your application modules, author ESM without a build step, and take care to heed [ESM considerations described in Node's docs](https://nodejs.org/api/esm.html).

-- **The future isn't quite here yet**, so fallback to pre-ESM support.
+- **The future isn't quite here yet**, hence the need for interop, so fallback to pre-ESM support.

   If you prefer to not involve a build step, you can author using CJS